geneseframework/genese/README.md

 # Genese

 Genese is a typescript framework containing different tools which will improve your speed of development and increase your code quality.
-Some of these tools are accessible with command lines with the genese package itself, like genese-complexity.
-Other tools are available in separate modules, like genese-angular or genese-api.
+Some of these tools are accessible with command lines with the genese package itself, like `genese-complexity`.
+Other tools are available in separate modules, like `genese-angular` or `genese-api`.

 ## 1. Installation